 As you consider all these types of items begin to look at the space you have and consider where everything can go to make it easier to accomodate all this stuff.

-In Week #36 of the Challenge we'll focus on these items again, this time making a morning launching pad to help us get out the door each day with less stress.
+In the Back To School Challenge we focused on these items a bit already, when helping kids get out the door each day for school with less stress.

 The next step in the Mudroom & Entryway Organization Challenge is to declutter all the stuff from your foyer, entrance and/or mudroom that doesn't belong.